 *We reserve the right to change seminar venue when such changes are advisable for academic reasons or when circumstances are beyond our control.

 Credit hours are based on attendance in the full 4½ day seminar.
 For credit information for partial program attendance or if you don’t see what you’re looking for, please contact Cara Adams at email@example.com or 949-760-1700.

 HR Certification Institute (HRCI)

-This program has been approved for 29.75 HR recertification credit hours toward PHR and SPHR recertification through the HR Certification Institute (HRCI).
+This 2019 program has been submitted for 29.75 HR recertification credit hours toward PHR and SPHR recertification through the HR Certification Institute (HRCI).

 Society of Human Resource Management (SHRM)

 The Institute for Applied Management & Law, Inc. is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP or SHRM-SCP.
-Earn 29.75 PDCs by attending this 4½ day seminar.
+2019 programs have been submitted for 29.75 PDCs.

 International Foundation of Employee Benefit Plans (IFEBP)